stamparm/pcapy-ng/README.md

 Pcapy-NG is a Python extension module that enables software written in Python to access the routines from the pcap packet capture library.
-It is a fork of [Pcapy](https://github.com/helpsystems/pcapy), which is not maintained any more and stopped working altogether on Python3.10 ([Issue](https://github.com/helpsystems/pcapy/issues/70)).
+It is a replacement of [Pcapy](https://github.com/helpsystems/pcapy), which is not maintained any more and stopped working altogether on Python3.10 ([Issue](https://github.com/helpsystems/pcapy/issues/70)).